Should I Install a Metal vs Asphalt Shingle Roof?

 Metal roofs are generally maintenance-free, except for periodic cleaning to remove algae and removing branches, leaves, and other debris that collects on the roof and gutters.
 The only real maintenance factor to consider for metal roofs is that the color can fade over the course of many years.

 With all the rain we get in the Pacific Northwest, you might be wondering if metal roofs are loud in the rain.
-It may surprise you to hear that studies have shown that metal roofs aren’t any noisier in the rain than a traditional asphalt roof.
-That’s because today’s metal roofs are installed with sound barriers in mind.
-In some cases, roof decks are added to the rafters and/or insulation may be added to attics.
-In addition, metal roofs placed over asphalt shingles add a sound barrier.
+Studies have shown that metal roofs aren’t any noisier in the rain than a traditional asphalt roof.

 Installing solar panels